elistark06/debate-chatbot/README.md

 ## GETTING STARTED

-> This app requires an anthropic API key,
+> this app requires an anthropic API key,
 >
 > you can get your anthropic api key here: https://console.anthropic.com